-My name is Christine, the photographer for passionate, free spirited mamas who are ready to get in FRONT of the camera and be in the moment with their loved ones.
+My name is Christine…I am the photographer for mothers who know what a true miracle it is to bring life into this world.
+For the sweet mamas who are ready to get in FRONT of the camera and be in the moment with their loved ones.
 For the mothers who want to embrace every moment of motherhood and cherish all of the cuddles and chaos.
 For the nostalgic mothers who still see their toddler’s expressions in their high school senior’s face.

 I’ve written this “about” page so many times I’ve lost count…I want to give you more insight into who I am as a person and how it has made me the photographer that I am today.
 I’ll start with the beginning… I struggled throughout middle school and high school being bullied and picked on.
 Between the bullies and society it was easy to compare myself to others and decide that I didn’t measure up.
 It was too easy to decide that I wasn’t beautiful and so I struggled with insecurities about my appearance and personality for years.
 Because of these feelings I never truly fit in anywhere…but there was one thing, one dream that I wanted more than anything, more than being beautiful or fitting in; I wanted to be a mom.

 I have wanted to be a mother my entire life and I remember being so excited when my husband and I started trying to have a baby; but my journey to motherhood would not be the easiest.